adamroyjones/git-rebase-all/readme.md

 branches rebased onto that target branch, then you've probably found that it's tedious to repeatedly rebase your branches.

-It's especially awkward if you want to ensure that the graphical structure is preserved after rebasing; that is, to preserve the fact that if `a -> b` before rebasing `a` and `b` onto the target branch, then `a -> b` after so rebasing.
+It's still more tedious if you want to ensure that the graphical structure is preserved after rebasing; that is, to preserve the fact that if `a -> b` before rebasing `a` and `b` onto the target branch, then `a -> b` after so rebasing.

-This program attempts to make this process less tedious.
+The (trivial) program in this repository attempts to make this process simpler.

 ## Installing